earlaleluya/rl-durotaxis/notes/SIMPLE_DELETE_MODE_GUIDE.md

     proper_deletion: 2.0              # NOT used in simple mode
     persistence_penalty: 2.0          # RULE 1 penalty
     improper_deletion_penalty: 2.0    # RULE 2 penalty

+  termination_rewards:
+    success_reward: 100.0             # Positive reward for goal completion
+    critical_nodes_penalty: -25.0     # Penalty for exceeding critical threshold
+    no_nodes_penalty: -30.0           # Penalty for losing all nodes
+    out_of_bounds_penalty: -30.0      # Penalty for nodes going out of bounds
+    leftward_drift_penalty: -30.0     # Penalty for persistent leftward drift
+    timeout_penalty: -10.0            # Penalty for timeout without completion
 ```

 In simple mode:
 - `growth_penalty` penalizes spawning too many nodes (Rule 0)
-- `proper_deletion` is ignored (no positive rewards)
+- `proper_deletion` is ignored (no positive rewards for deletion)
 - `persistence_penalty` penalizes keeping marked nodes (Rule 1)
 - `improper_deletion_penalty` penalizes deleting unmarked nodes (Rule 2)
+- All `termination_rewards` are included to provide outcome feedback

 ## Expected Agent Behavior

-With only penalties and no positive rewards, the agent should learn to:
+With only penalties and termination feedback (no step-wise positive rewards), the agent should learn to:

 1. **Avoid spawning too many nodes** (to avoid growth penalty - Rule 0)
 2. **Avoid deleting nodes unnecessarily** (to avoid improper deletion penalty - Rule 2)
 3. **Delete nodes when marked** (to avoid persistence penalty - Rule 1)
-4. **Conservative deletion strategy** (bias toward keeping nodes to minimize penalties)
-5. **Controlled spawning strategy** (balance between having enough nodes and staying under limit)
+4. **Stay within substrate bounds** (to avoid out-of-bounds termination)
+5. **Maintain forward progress** (to avoid leftward drift termination)
+6. **Complete the task efficiently** (to earn success reward and avoid timeout)

 The hypothesis is that the agent will develop a cautious policy that:
 - Carefully manages node count to stay below `max_critical_nodes`
 - Only deletes nodes when they're marked with high confidence
 - Learns the relationship between spawning and the need to delete marked nodes
+- Understands episode outcomes (success vs. various failure modes)
+- Optimizes for task completion to earn the success reward

 ## Use Cases